Use a Material Library USD File#

 This layer can be worked on independently by other developers so work efforts can be parallelized.
 If at any point this layer is updated, the upstream files such as our main concept car file can be updated.

 This layer, and subsequent layers, were added to the project level file (ConceptCar.usdc) using the steps listed below.
-Note: This file in the Authored folder already has these changes made to it.
+Note: This file in the Authored folder already has these changes made to it for you for reference.

 1. Open the project USD file in the Authored folder (ConceptCar.usdc).
 This is the top level file you may edit by adding layers rather than modifying the prims in the file directly.
 These changes are non-destructive and can be disabled at any time using the Layers panel.